- Johnny's Bean Basics | Learn About Differences Between Types

 - Bush Bean Varieties | Comparison Chart (PDF)

 - Fresh Shell Beans | Key Growing Information

 - Video: High-Value Crops & Varieties for Your Garden • Tutorial with Niki Jabbour

 Bush Bean - Key Growing Information

-CULTURE: Choose well-drained soil with a pH above 6.0.
-After last frost date sow seeds about 2" apart, 1" deep, in rows 20–36" apart.
+CULTURE: Choose well-drained soil with a pH range of 6.5–6.8.
+After last frost date, sow seeds about 2" apart, 1" deep, in rows 20–36" apart.
 Optimum soil temperature for germination is 70–90°F (21–32°C).
 Plant when daytime soil temperatures average at least 60°F (16°C), or risk poor germination.
 Inoculants can increase yields.
-For a continuous supply make successive sowings every 2-3 weeks through midsummer.
-Dark-colored seeds germinate better in cool soil than white seeds.
+For a continuous supply, make successive sowings every 2-3 weeks through midsummer.

 DISEASES: Plow under or remove and compost bean straw in the fall to hasten destruction of most disease organisms.
 For Sclerotinia spp. (white mold) control, plant at wider row spacing to promote drying of plant leaves and soil.
-Practice a 3-year crop rotation, preferably into corn or grain crops.
+Practice a 3-year crop rotation.
 All our bush bean seeds are produced in areas known to be free of halo blight.